Transforming how scientists apply for licences in the UK - Live phase

 Exploring ideas for improvements to the existing service

-• confidence in the regulator’s ability to provide an effective service has increased from 77% in 2018 to 85% in 2020 – this includes a rise in those very confident from 15% to 46%
+A survey of scientific establishments who use the system showed that user satisfaction increased from 47% in 2018 to 78% in 2020.
+Confidence in the regulator’s ability to provide an effective service also increased from 77% in 2018 to 85% in 2020.
+This included a rise in those very confident from 15% to 46%

 The service is now an exemplar for large-scale digital transformations and features in a blog post for the services in government blog.
+It also features in Kate Tarling's excellent book The Service Organization.

 Get in touch